PoisotLab/ms_metaweb_transfer/README.md

 structure.
 Meaning that, although the framework to address incompleteness *within* networks exists, there would still be regions for which, due to a *lack* of local interaction data, we are unable to infer potential species interactions.
-Having a general solution for inferring a *plausible* metaweb (despite the unavailability of interaction data) could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales.
+Having a general solution for inferring *plausible* interactions (despite the unavailability of interaction data) could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales.
+In a recent overview of the field of ecological network prediction, @Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
+First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required; second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data is a serious impediment to our predictive ability globally.

-Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically/ecologically relevant proxy space (*e.g.* shared morphology or ancestry).
-Transfer learning is a machine learning methodology that uses the knowledge gained from solving one problem and applying it to a related (destination) problem [@Torrey2010TraLea; @Pan2010SurTra].
+Here, we present a general method to recommend possible trophic interactions, relying on the transfer learning of network representations, specifically by using similarities of species in a biologically/ecologically relevant proxy space (*e.g.* shared morphology or ancestry).
+Transfer learning is a machine learning methodology that uses the knowledge gained from solving one problem and applying it to a related (destination) problem [@Torrey2010TraLea;
+@Pan2010SurTra].
 In this instance, we solve the problem of predicting trophic interactions between species, based on knowledge extracted from another species pool for which interactions are known by using phylogenetic structure as a medium for transfer.
-This allows us to construct a *probabilistic* metaweb for a community for which we have *no* prior trophic interaction data for the desired species pool.
-Our methodology is outlined in @fig:concept, where we provide an illustration based on learning the embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu; @Maiorano2020DatTet] and, based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree
-@Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (interactions are treated as unknown in this instance).
+There is a plurality of measures of species similarities that can be used for metaweb reconstruction [see *e.g.*
+@Morales-Castilla2015InfBio]; however, phylogenetic proximity has several desirable properties when working at large scales. @Gerhold2015PhyPat made the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously found very similar conclusions.
+Interactions tend reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv;
+@Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet;
+@Hutchinson2017CopSig].
+Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCon], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
+Phylogenetic reconstruction has also previously been used within the context of ecological networks, namely understanding ancestral plant-insect interactions [@Braga2021PhyRec].
+Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.

 ![Overview of the phylogenetic transfer learning (and prediction) of species interactions networks.
 Starting from an initial, known, network, we learn its